Prasiddhi015/YouTube-Trending-Videos-Analysis/README.md

 by following a guided tutorial.
 The analysis and observations are my own understanding of the dataset.

-# YouTube-Trending-Videos-Analysis
-EDA on YouTube trending videos from 10 countries using Python.
-Covers sentiment analysis, emoji analysis, category performance and engagement patterns.
 # YouTube Trending Videos Analysis

 ## Project Overview